mmbman/Katagiri/jewel-mirror-awareness.md

 #### * * *

-In the *Bendowa* Dogen Zenji wrote: “The practice of the way makes myriad dharmas exist in realization.”
+In the *Bendōwa* Dogen Zenji wrote: “The practice of the way makes myriad dharmas exist in realization.”
 In the huge world, Buddhist world, the practice of the way makes myriad forms exist: tables, our bodies, everything.

 Exist where?